What is postpartum depression?

 Weak Immune System

-Postpartum women can experience a weaker functioning of their immune system.
+Postpartum women can experience a weaker functioning of their immune systems.
 This is influenced by a continually high level of stress, which is affected by factors such as lack of sleep, financial pressure, and potential relationship issues with your partner.
 A weaker immune system means your body isn’t equipped to handle illness as well as it normally does.
-You are more likely to get sick because your body is fighting the fatigue and stress instead of fighting off a cold or infection.
+You are more likely to get sick because your body is fighting fatigue and stress instead of fighting off a cold or infection.
 Is your body handling the stress and the physical changes of motherhood well?

 Women recovering from delivery, whether they had a C-section or a vaginal delivery, often deal with a consistent level of pain for days to weeks afterward.
 Incisions and lacerations need time to heal.
 Engorged or swollen breasts or cracked nipples can make nursing uncomfortable and painful.
 Plus, sore muscles and headaches can affect your daily movements, making it difficult to care for yourself, let alone your child.
 Such an intense level of pain can add to your postpartum depression.
 Are you experiencing a lot of pain?